-Treatment is complicated by patients' abhorrence of weight gain and denial of illness.
-The physician should attempt to provide a calm, concerned, stable relationship while encouraging a reasonable caloric intake.
+Treatment of anorexia nervosa is complicated by patients' abhorrence of weight gain and denial of illness.
+The physician should attempt to provide a calm, concerned, stable relationship while firmly encouraging a reasonable caloric intake.

-Although psychologic therapy is primary, drugs are sometimes helpful.
-Second-generation antipsychotics (eg, olanzapine up to 10 mg po once/day) may help produce weight gain and relieve anxiety.
+Although psychotherapy is primary, drugs are sometimes helpful.
+Olanzapine up to 10 mg orally once daily may aid weight gain.

 Patients with anorexia nervosa have an intense fear of gaining weight or becoming fat that persists despite all evidence to the contrary.

-In the restricting type, patients restrict food intake and sometimes exercise excessively but do not regularly engage in binge eating or purging.
+In the restricting type of anorexia nervosa, patients restrict food intake and sometimes exercise excessively but do not regularly engage in binge eating or purging.

-In the binge-eating/purging type, patients regularly binge eat and then induce vomiting and/or misuse laxatives, diuretics, or enemas in an attempt to purge themselves of food.
+In the binge eating/purging type, patients regularly binge eat and/or induce vomiting and/or misuse laxatives, diuretics, or enemas in an attempt to purge themselves of food.

-Treat with nutritional supplementation, cognitive-behavioral therapy, and, for adolescents, family therapy; 2nd-generation antipsychotics (eg, olanzapine) may be helpful.
+Treat with nutritional supplementation, psychotherapy (eg, cognitive behavioral therapy), and, for adolescents, family-based therapy; olanzapine may be helpful.